-- Obtained an understanding of management's internal controls over the revenue recognition process, including controls over the timing of revenue recognition, the estimation of total property development costs and gross profit margin, and the progress towards the satisfaction of the Group's performance obligations of property development activities: - Obtained an understanding of the terms and conditions of the contracts entered into with the customers for the significant projects/phases to establish the impact of those terms and conditions on revenue recognition; - Evaluated the assumptions applied in estimating the total property development costs of each significant project/phase, by examining documentary evidence such as letters of award issued to contractors to support the total estimated costs; - Evaluated the progress towards complete satisfaction of a performance obligation by examining supporting evidence such as contractors' progress claims and suppliers' invoices; and - Observed the progress of the property development phases by performing site visits and discussed the status of on-going property development phases with management, finance personnel and project officials.
+- We obtained an understanding of the internal controls over the accuracy and timing of revenue recognised in financial statements, including the controls performed by management in recognition of actual cost incurred and stage of completion of the property development activities; - We read the sale and purchase agreements entered into with the customers to obtain an understanding of the specific terms and conditions; - We evaluated the assumptions applied in estimating the total property development costs for all projects, by examining documentary evidence such as letters of award issued to contractors to support the budgeted costs.
+We also considered the historical accuracy of management's forecasts for similar property development projects in evaluating the estimated total property development costs; - We evaluated the determination of percentage-of-completion by examining supporting evidence such as contractors' progress claims and suppliers' invoices; - We observed the progress of the property development project by performing site visits and examined progress reports.
+We also discussed the status of on-going property development with management, finance personnel and project officials; - We inquired management on their determination of whether the Group is liable for LAD and the basis of estimating LAD to be provided; and - We reviewed assumptions used in computing the LAD, focusing on the management's estimation of the extent of the delay.